-Prescription drug abuse has become a very pervasive thread in our society.
+Prescription drug abuse has become a very pervasive problem in our society.
 The use of these drugs is more accepted than that of illicit street drugs and often thought to be safer, but prescription drugs are just as dangerous and deadly.
-The reasons for the soaring prevalence prescription drug abuse can be based off of age, gender, and many other factors, but it is thought that high availability plays a huge part.
+The main reason for the prevalence of prescription drug abuse is availability.

-Among the most commonly abused prescription drugs are opioids (which are used to treat pain), central nervous system depressants (CNS) (commonly prescribed to treat anxiety and sleep disorders), and stimulants (used in the treatment of ADD, ADHD, and certain sleep disorders).
-While many people have good reasons for using prescription drugs, frequently they are being sold and used by people who are not under the care of a medical doctor.
+Among the most commonly abused prescription drugs are opioids (which are used to treat pain), central nervous system depressants (commonly prescribed to treat anxiety and sleep disorders), and stimulants (used in the treatment of ADD, ADHD, and certain sleep disorders).
+While many people have good reasons for using prescription drugs, these drugs are often being sold and used by people who are not under the care of a medical doctor.

-Even more frequently, these prescription drugs are prescribed to the user, but they exceed the intended dose, start to abuse the prescription drug, and invariably find that they are addicted.
+Alternately, someone who has been prescribed these drugs regularly exceeds the intended dose and eventually develops an addiction.
 Quite often, a tolerance develops to these medications, so more and more is needed to achieve the desired effect.
-You can learn more about addiction versus dependence here.

 How do I know if I’m showing signs and symptoms of prescription drug abuse?

-If you are worried you are abusing prescription drugs or may be addicted, there are some warning signs for which you can look as they relate to each independent type of commonly abused prescription drug.
+If you are worried you are abusing prescription drugs or may be addicted, consider the following symptoms associated with different types of prescription drugs.